jProgr/assert/README.md

 # Events

-A collection of assertions for go testing
+A collection of assertions for Go testing.

 ## Available assertions